samiribrh/holbertonschool-system_engineering-devops/README.md

 **Overview:**

-This directory consists of directories which is used to learn System Engineering and DevOps.
+This repository consists of directories which is used to learn System Engineering and DevOps.